awrreny/ctf-platform/README.md

 # 2. Install dependencies
 yarn

-# 3. Create environment file
+# 3. Create environment file (you will need to read through this and configure it to make it work)
 cp .env.example .env

 # 4. (Optional, to add your own challenges)